YehualashetGit/cbh-take-home-project/Refactoring.md

 `deterministicPartitionKey` function has been updated with the following changes:

-1. it' has been modified to use the helper functions `getPartitionKey`, `hashPartitionKey`, and `hashData` that are exported from the module.
+- it' has been modified to use the helper functions `getPartitionKey`, `hashPartitionKey`, and `hashData` that are exported from the module.

-2.The `getPartitionKey` function checks if the event object has a partitionKey property.
+- The `getPartitionKey` function checks if the event object has a partitionKey property.
 If it exists, the value is returned.
 Otherwise, the event object is stringified and passed to the hashPartitionKey function to generate a hashed key.

-3. `hasData` function is pure function which hash and digest the data passed to it.
+- `hasData` function is pure function which hash and digest the data passed to it.
 It returns a hashed value of the data.